Courses

 Credits 1

-Students will build on prior knowledge of sports and entertainment marketing.
+Students will build on prior knowledge of Sports, Entertainment, and Event Marketing.
 This course focuses on the principles of management and planning supported by research and by financial, economic, ethical, and legal concepts.
 Students will be able to plan and execute an event, establish a sports, entertainment, or recreation marketing product/business, and develop a career plan.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 Credits 1